turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 Type `git log` in the terminal.
 What do you see?
 Discuss with you partner what you think is being displayed in the terminal.

-Checkout a condensed version of that report by running `git log --online`.
+Checkout a condensed version of that report by running `git log --oneline`.
 What information gets left out compared to the `git log` command?

 #### The master branch